Seanba/Tiled2Unity/doc/fixing-seams.md

 > After exporting my map I'm seeing these strange lines between some tiles.
 Am I doing something wrong?

-Unfortunately, this a common problem with texture atlasing in 3D game engines.
+Unfortunately, this a common problem with texture atlases in 3D game engines.
 A tilesets is, by nature, a texture atlas (i.e. an image containing a group of smaller images) and without special care you may end up with an exported map that looks something like this in the Unity editor ...

 ![Batman Stage 1 with seams](img/batman-seams.png)

 These lines are called **seams** and they are caused at the shader level.
-(What is happening is that the texture sampler is choosing a texel that is just *barely* out of bounds due to mathemtical precision issues that is common in software development.)
+(What is happening is that the texture sampler is choosing a texel that is just *barely* out of bounds due to mathematical precision issues that is common in software development.)

 # Disable Anti-Aliasing